Try Bay Alarm Medical Risk Free for 15-Days

 Checking out my SOS Smartwatch's features

 During the SOS call, I could adjust the volume or switch to whisper mode by pressing a button on the watch face.
 Whisper mode lets you hold the watch close to your ear and speak quietly during the call.
-I liked that both of these can make calls a little easier to understand for those with hearing difficulties.
+These features can make calls easier for older adults with hearing difficulties.

 Contract and Warranty